ansys/allie-flowkit/README.md

-# pyconv-external-functions
+# PyConv External functions

-PyConv repository holding external functions available through custom workflows
+External functions available for custom workflows in the PyConv project